foooomio/view-background-image/README.md

 ## Contributing

-> [!WARNING]
+> [!IMPORTANT]
-> I need your help to continue developing the extension.
+> I need your help to continue to develop and improve the extension.

 ### Translation